 The toms are easy to mount, leaving enough space for a wide range of movement.
 The shallow depths make it easier to position with the lug tension allowing smooth tuning.

 Playing the un-damped bass drum, which features full heads, reinforces the low.
-You can feel the punches making waves through there when a loud bass player is behind.
+You can feel the punches making waves through there when a loud player is behind.
 This is something that deep bass drum struggles to achieve.

-You may have to adjust the Moongel a bit to that nice, clean, and tight backbeats.
+You may have to adjust the snare Moongel a bit to that nice, clean, and tight backbeats.
 This is another impressive addition at this price range.

 The toms are characterized by shallow depth.
 This means they speak fast with strong tonal command.
 Any unwanted overtones have been eliminated.
 Even though there is a half-inch difference in the depth between the 10-inch and the 12-inch, the tuning ranges create a wide range of incredible sounds.